 Journalism code ticket + travel scholarships

 The journalism code community is diverse and distributed across the globe.
 Events can be a great opportunity to get together in person to chat and collaborate, but sometimes the cost of travel can be a hardship.
-To help defray the cost of attending conferences and other technical events, OpenNews offers Ticket + Travel scholarships.
+To help with the cost of attending conferences and other technical events, OpenNews offers Ticket + Travel scholarships.

 What we’re offering